Castling: Castling rights

 With his 26th move, Karpov attempted to claim a draw by threefold repetition, thinking that the positions after his 22nd, 24th, and 26th moves were the same.
-It was pointed out to him, however, that the position after his 22nd move had different castling rights than the positions after his 24th and 26th moves, rendering his claim illegal.
-As a result, Karpov was penalized three minutes on his clock.
-The game ended in a draw.
+It was pointed out to him, however, that the position after his 22nd move had different castling rights than the positions after his 24th and 26th moves (the rook being unmoved prior to 22. ...
+Ra4, meaning Black still had castling rights in that position), rendering his claim illegal.
+As a result, Karpov was penalized five minutes on his clock.
+After thinking for about ten minutes, Miles decided to agree to a draw anyway (even an incorrect claim of threefold repetition is also a draw offer).

 Notation

 Both algebraic notation and descriptive notation indicate kingside castling as 0-0 and queenside castling as 0-0-0 (using the digit zero).
 Portable Game Notation and some publications use O-O for kingside castling and O-O-O for queenside castling (using the letter O) instead.
 ICCF numeric notation indicates castling based on the starting and ending squares of the king; thus, castling kingside is written as 5171 for White and 5878 for Black, and castling queenside is written as 5131 for White and 5838 for Black.